 While an employer cannot prevent its employees from engaging in personal travel, it may require employees to inform their supervisor or the Human Resources department about upcoming travel plans.
 Depending on the location of the travel and the impacts of COVID-19 in that area, quarantine procedures may be required to keep the employee away from the workplace upon their return.

-If your employee does travel during the pandemic, whether for business or personal reasons, you may ask them upon their return about their exposure to COVID-19 during the trip, and follow the guidance of local and state authorities regarding when they may return to work, and if any quarantine requirements apply.
+If your employee does travel during the pandemic, whether for business or personal reasons, you may ask them upon their return where they traveled and about their exposure to COVID-19 during the trip, and follow the guidance of local and state authorities regarding when they may return to work, and if any quarantine requirements apply.
+The EEOC has clarified that employers do not have to wait until the employee develops COVID-19 symptoms to ask questions about where the person has traveled, as these are not disability-related inquiries under the ADA.

 Likely yes, though the ability to screen clients and others who enter your facilities will be governed by your state laws and, in particular, privacy laws that establish an individual’s right to privacy.
 You should consult with local counsel to ensure compliance with those laws, but, generally, an individual’s right to privacy significantly diminishes in public spaces and, with respect to COVID-19 screenings at this time, the need to ensure the public’s health and safety in public spaces will likely outweigh an individual’s reasonable expectation of privacy.